“Ahhh!!!” The girl cried out. Faint traces of magic began emerging around her.

 The audience began shuffling as more and more people congregated around stage two.

 With the audience settled, the announcer once again got on the stage.
 “Thank you all for waiting!
 Without further ado, the matches to determine the finalist from stage two will commence!”

 “First one up is the young man who rose through the competition with his amazing speed and skills!
 Kaidus!”

 “I’ll be right back.”
-He stepped forward, making his way towards the stairs once again.
+Kaidus told his father and sister, making his way toward the stairs once again.